rock-mechanics/vim-notes/google-python-notes/intro_to_git/notes.md

 #

 ```=
-git merge <destination_branch>
+git merge <new-content-branch>
 ```
-* if fast forward, we just need to udpate the destination to the same commit
+* merge the current branch with new-content-branch